How to Reduce Mistakes to Increase Profits

 What Causes Mistakes In Stone Fabrication?

-For the most part, a by a couple of factors cause a significant number of the most costly mistakes.
+For the most part, a couple of factors cause a significant number of the most costly mistakes.
 Both of which are controllable by the shop owner or manager.
 These causes are:

 - Ineffective Communication